Brač: Roman era (3rd century BCE-8th century CE)

 Increased attacks from Illyrians on Greek colonies such as Pharos on neighbouring island Hvar and Roman trade routes lead to a time of upheaval and change that started with the Illyro-Roman Wars in 229 BCE and the establishment of a Roman protectorate covering the surrounding Greek colonies.
 Over the years, the area increasingly fell under Roman rule, with the establishment of the provinces of Illyricum and Dalmatia 32-27 BCE, including Brač.
 More peaceful times finally began after 9 CE, following the end of the Great Illyrian uprising.

 Salona became the capital of the new Dalmatia province and, probably because of its proximity to Salona, Romans increased their usage of the island.
 Signs of Roman habitation are widespread, but they usually are limited to single Roman villas, cisterns, and either near early quarries between Škrip and Splitska or near vineyards and olive orchards.
 Splitska became the most important harbour to carry stone to Salona and the whole of Dalmatia.
 It is likely that slaves had to work in the quarries, originally prisoners of wars, but later often from the local population.
 From 295 to 305 CE, Diocletian's Palace in Split was largely built with limestone that was quarried on Brač.
 Also agriculture, especially wine and olives, began in the same era.
 But no larger town or municipality on Brač that was inhabited in the Roman era is known today.

-Roman walls, villas, sarcophagi, cisterns, and tools for making wine, olive oil, and keeping sheep and goats have been found in or neat a number of today's coastal towns, such as Bol, Pučišća, Povlja, Supetar, Novo Selo, and the Lovrečina bay.
+Roman walls, villas, sarcophagi, cisterns, and tools for making wine, olive oil, and keeping sheep and goats have been found in or near a number of today's coastal towns, such as Bol, Pučišća, Povlja, Supetar, Novo Selo, and the Lovrečina bay.
 In the inland, particularly around Nerežišća, Škrip, Donji Humac, and Dračevica, wine, olives, and figs, as well as sheep and goats were grown.
 Near Škrip, inscriptions praising the god Liber have been found, near Donji Humac sarcophagi, and near Dračevica coins.
 Pliny the Elder mentions Brač as for its famous goats in his Naturalis Historia.
 Numerous water reservoirs (lokva) date to that time, and are still in use.

 Some of the artefacts from the early time of Roman rule are devoted to numerous gods from a diverse set of pantheons, most frequently Heracles.
 Other divine beings for whom devotional objects have been found include Mithra, Jupiter, Jupiter Dolichenus as a form of worship for Baal, Mercury, Neptune, Silvanus, Pan, the Muses, and Liber.
 Christianity seemed to have arrived on the island only after Constantine's declaration of the Edict of Milan: old Christian churches from the fifth and early sixth century are known in Sutivan, the bay of Lovrečina, Saint Andrew (Sveti Jadre) above Splitska, and Saint Theodore (Sveti Tudor) near Nerežišća.
 No pagan artefacts date newer than the arrival of Christianity on the island.